-Show also at J amounts reported at 15(i) on a Rollover benefits statement (NAT 70944) which the SMSF received from a transferor provider.
+Show also at J amounts reported at 15(i) on a Rollover benefits statement which the SMSF received from another superannuation provider.

-Do not include that part of the amount transferred from a foreign superannuation fund or scheme that is included in the assessable income of the Australian SMSF if the amount transferred to the SMSF exceeds the amount that was vested in the member in the foreign superannuation fund or scheme at the time of the transfer (this amount is reported at I Assessable foreign superannuation fund amount).
+Do not include that part of the amount transferred from a foreign superannuation fund or scheme that is included in the assessable income of the SMSF if the amount transferred to the SMSF exceeds the amount that was vested in the member in the foreign superannuation fund or scheme at the time of the transfer (this amount is reported at I Assessable foreign superannuation fund amount).